iamkirankumaryadav/DAX/Data Modeling.md

 ### Denormalization

-- Creating a `single` table with all Business entity and attributes included redundancy and duplicated data.
+- Creating a `single` table with all Business entity and attributes including redundancy and duplicated data.

 ### Star Schema